GeorgeC77/RL-AI-in-Supply-chain-management/README.md

     1. Inventory Cost Only (single echelon)
     2. Inventory Cost and Capacity Cost (single echelon)
-    3. Inventory Cost Only (two echelon)
+    3. Inventory Cost Only (two-echelon)
-    4. Inventory Cost and Capacity Cost (two echelon)
+    4. Inventory Cost and Capacity Cost (two-echelon)
 Instructions:

 For the single echelon case, run the script main.py.